bounty030/Plex-Movie-Sorter/README.md

 Program which sorts movies from A to Z into folders.
 Fine-tuned for plex-scappers.

 #Description
-The program auto-detects the movie by using the program "Filebot".
+The program auto-detects movies by using the program "Filebot".
 Filebot reads the name of the folder in which the movie file is located and then compares it with a database (by default it is TheMovieDB).
 This is crucial because that's the way the Plex-Scrappers do it and doing it this way ensures that the Plex-Scrappers will detect the movie as well.
 The movie-file is then moved to the following folder-structure:

 firstLetter/year/nameOfMovie/movieFile